Big Brother (Australian TV series) season 14: Voting history

 This housemate was nominated for eviction.

 This housemate was the nominating Housemate on this round.

 This housemate was immune from this round of eviction due to a twist.

 This housemate won the challenge and is immune for this round of eviction.

 This housemate was not in the Main House and did not participate in this round of eviction.

 This housemate was originally nominated but won the second chance challenge and was thus saved from eviction.

-This housemate was Head of House and was given immunity for the week.
+This housemate was elected Head of House and was given immunity for the week.